But in the very best way! When I was trolling for artists

 |Portrait of the Marquise, oil on canvas, 1914.

-Even a single charcoal drawing lesson could be your much
+Even a single abstract drawing or painting lesson could be your much

 needed outlet to explore expressiveness and gesture—aspects of art that we all